Tresre/l/.github/ISSUE_TEMPLATE/link-template.md

 ---
 name: Shorten a Link
-about: 'Want to shorten a link?
-Use this!'
+about: 'Input a long link and get a shorter link to use anywhere!'
 title: "[Link Here]"
 labels: ''
 assignees: ''